d0tTino/docs-/docs/index.md

 ## Building the Docs

-Install Python packages from `requirements.txt` to ensure all dependencies (MkDocs, pytest, flake8) install consistently, then launch the dev server using the commands in the [Quickstart](#quickstart) section.
+Install Python packages from `requirements.txt` to ensure all dependencies (MkDocs, pytest, flake8) install consistently, then launch the dev server using the commands in the [Quickstart](quickstart.md) guide.

 Visit the local server at <http://127.0.0.1:8000> to preview the site locally.
 For portable options, see the [MkDocs preview instructions](https://www.mkdocs.org/user-guide/deploying-your-docs/#preview-your-site).